 What are the benefits?

 Your employer must maintain your health insurance coverage (Gov. Code § 12945.2; 2 C.C.R. § 11092).
-It must also continue to allow you to accrue seniority, longevity, and permanent status and receive the other benefits you would ordinarily receive on other types of leave, such as life, short-term or long-term disability or accident insurance coverage, and pension and retirement credit based on any compensation earned (Gov. Code § 12945.2; 2 C.C.R. § 11092).
+It must also continue to allow you to accrue seniority and longevity, retain your classification, and receive other benefits you would ordinarily receive on other types of leave, such as life, short-term or long-term disability or accident insurance coverage, and pension and retirement credit based on any compensation earned (Gov. Code § 12945.2; 2 C.C.R. § 11092).

 Pregnancy-related disability leave